 permit means permit granted under subsection (4).

 [Section 4A inserted: No. 17 of 1998 s.
 5(1); amended: No. 13 of 2002 s.
 5; No. 35 of 2003 s.
-102.]
+102; No. 41 of 2018 s.
+15(1).]

 4B.
-Application of this Act to sporting events
+Application of this Act to events

-(1) This Act applies to the conduct of betting, by the holder of a bookmaker’s licence endorsed to authorise such betting, on a sporting event or a contingency where bookmaking on that event, or that contingency, has been approved by the Commission under this section.
+(1) This Act applies to the conduct of betting, by the holder of a bookmaker’s licence endorsed to authorise such betting, on an event or a contingency where bookmaking on that event, or that contingency, has been approved by the Commission under this section.

-(2) The Commission may approve bookmaking on or in relation to —
+(2) The Commission may approve bookmaking on or in relation to an event or a contingency, except a prohibited event or contingency.

-(a) any sporting event; or

-(b) a specific contingency of, or relating to, such a sporting event.

 (3) An approval given under subsection (2) shall as soon as is practicable after it has been given be notified in the Gazette, and may be made subject to conditions, or to requirements as to the recording of bets, specified in that approval.

 (4) It shall be a condition deemed to be applicable to every approval under this section that the bookmaking is carried on —